-Apple macOS High Sierra: The smart person's guide
+Apple macOS High Sierra: A cheat sheet

 Why does macOS High Sierra matter?

 With an ever-increasing amount of work being done online, the refinements to Safari in High Sierra could help position Macs as a more viable business machine for certain industries.
 Additionally, Apple boosted the browser's speed.
-"Safari is the world's fastest desktop browser with High Sierra," Federighi said.
+"Safari is the world's fastest desktop browser with High Sierra," Federighi said at WWDC.

-The additional privacy measures will help Safari—and, thus, High Sierra—to win over some other users as well.
-New Safari Reader features will improve the readability of some web pages and articles by eliminating additional ads and unrelated content.
+The additional privacy measures will help Safari—and, thus, High Sierra—win over some other users as well.
+New Safari Reader features will improve the readability of some web pages and articles by eliminating ads and unrelated content.

 In the Notes app, tables can now be added to make quick graphical representations of something a user is working on.
 Business travelers can track flights in the Spotlight search window in High Sierra, making for a more efficient and productive process.

 In keeping with its reputation as a powerhouse for creatives, Apple added some new features for its Photos app.
-Improved facial recognition shows that Apple is investing in the underlying technologies that power artificial intelligence (AI), which is an area it has been lagging behind relative to competitors like Google, Microsoft, and Amazon.
-In High Sierra, Photos will integrate with other editors like Photoshop and Pixelmator, which could help draw more creatives deeper into Apple's proprietary ecosystem.
+Improved facial recognition shows that Apple is investing in the underlying technologies—like machine learning—that power artificial intelligence (AI), which is an area it has been lagging behind in relative to competitors like Google, Microsoft, and Amazon.
+In High Sierra, Photos will integrate with other editing tools like Photoshop and Pixelmator, which could help draw more creatives deeper into Apple's proprietary ecosystem.

 High Sierra is Apple's first major foray into AR and VR technologies.
 Metal 2 will make it easier for users to utilize GPU compute, but it will also support VR content creation—a first for Macs.
 Unity, Epic, and SteamVR integrations, along with Final Cut Pro X support for 360 video will help attract the next generation of creatives to Apple machines.